 Past collaborations include works written for ensembles Modelo62, Catchpenny, Asko| Schönberg (NL), Musica Nova, Meitar (IL), Eutopia (IT), and for solo musician such as John Eckhardt, Maya Felixbrodt, Jellantsje de Vries, Chloë Abbott.
 Ilya’s works were played on numerous stages such as Orgelpark (Amsterdam), Acker Stadt Palast (Berlin), National Philarmony (Lithuania), teatros de Canal (Madrid), and Nanko Sunset Hall (Osaka).
 He had the chance to present his work in international festivals as ISCM World New Music Days (Antwerp), Sonic Arts Series (Norwich), International Review of Composers (Belgrade), La Escucha Errante Sonic Arts Festival (Bilbao), and in Screen Dive, an online edition of the Gaudeamus 2020 festival (NL).

-As a performer, Ilya plays contrabass and uses a variety of interactive computer interfaces to augment the possibilities of his instrument.
-He had the chance to collaborate with composers Lula Romero, Agostino di Scipio, Amnon Wolman, Silvia Borzelli, Ruben Seroussi, Heiner Goebbels, and others, and to share the stage with numerous contemporary music ensembles and solo musicians such as Ziv Taubenfeld, Oğuz Büyükberber, Fie Schouten, MeiYi Lee, and Germaine Sijstermans.
+As a performer, Ilya plays contrabass and uses a variety of interactive computer interfaces, both independently and to augment the possibilities of the bass.
+As a performing musician he had the chance to play works by composers Lula Romero, Agostino di Scipio, Amnon Wolman, Silvia Borzelli, Ruben Seroussi, Heiner Goebbels, and others, and to share the stage with numerous contemporary music ensembles and solo musicians such as Ziv Taubenfeld, Oğuz Büyükberber, Fie Schouten, MeiYi Lee, and Germaine Sijstermans, and others.